a2stuff/prodos-sam/README.md

 CHR$(16) - clears REC
 CHR$(13) - (i.e. carriage return) flush the buffer

 REC is Reciter Mode.
-The S.A.M. manual on Asimov (which details a very different API, but the concepts are the same) describes it in detail.
-With Reciter Mode enabled, you can use english words and S.A.M. will infer phonemes using $MAGIC.
-With Reciter Mode disabled, you need to use explicit phonemes, e.g. CHR$(16);"AE4PUL TUX4 FOH4EH2ER4" (tables/examples in the manual)
+The [S.A.M. manual on Asimov](https://mirrors.apple2.org.za/ftp.apple.asimov.net/documentation/hardware/sound/s.a.m.pdf) (which details a very different API, but the concepts are the same) describes it in detail.
+With Reciter Mode enabled, you can use english words and S.A.M. will infer phonemes using heuristics.
+With Reciter Mode disabled, you need to use explicit phonemes, e.g. CHR$(16);"AE4PUL TUX4 FOH4EH2VER4" (tables/examples in the manual)

 Here's a slightly longer version:
 ```